-HIS 352 JEFFERSON-JACKSON Four credit hours
+HIS 352 JEFFERSON-JACKSON

 A study of the United States from the Constitutional Convention of 1787 to the mid-nineteenth century.
 Topics will include the first and second political party systems, the War of 1812, westward expansion, slavery, reform movements, the transportation and communications revolutions, and the Mexican War.